Fredy002/100-Days-Of-CSS-Projects/README.md

 If you have any suggestions or want to discuss a project, feel free to open an issue or make a pull request!

 ## Contact

 - GitHub: [Fredy002](https://github.com/Fredy002)
 - LinkedIn: [Fredy Antonio Almeyda Alania](https://www.linkedin.com/in/fredy-antonio-almeyda-alania/)

+Feel free to explore the code to understand how the styling is achieved and maybe tweak some values to see how the design changes.
+Happy coding!